WEREMSOFT/raylib-wiki-fork/Compile-for-GNU-Linux.md

     sudo make uninstall
     sudo make uninstall RAYLIB_LIBTYPE=SHARED

-_NOTE:_ raylib is versatile and can be be built on several platforms and supports numerous graphics apis, among other things.
-Please read raylib/src/Makefile to see the available options and values.
+_NOTE:_ raylib is configurable and can be be built in a variety of ways.
+Please read raylib/src/Makefile and raylib.h itself to see all the available options and values.

 ### Compile raylib examples

-If you have installed raylib with `make install`, just move to the folder `raylib/examples` and run:
+If you have installed raylib with `make install`, Just move to the folder `raylib/examples` and run:

     make PLATFORM=PLATFORM_DESKTOP

-If raylib was installed with `make install RAYLIB_LIBTYPE=SHARED`, notify the examples with:
+If raylib was installed with `make install RAYLIB_LIBTYPE=SHARED`

     make PLATFORM=PLATFORM_DESKTOP RAYLIB_LIBTYPE=SHARED

 A more detailed command for the OpenGL ES GRAPHICS variant on Ubuntu 16.04 is:

-    make  PLATFORM=PLATFORM_DESKTOP  GRAPHICS=GRAPHICS_API_OPENGLES_20 \
+    make  PLATFORM=PLATFORM_DESKTOP  GRAPHICS=GRAPHICS_API_OPENGLES_20 RAYLIB_LIBTYPE=SHARED USE_EXTERNAL_GLFW=TRUE \
-        CFLAGS="-fPIC -I/usr/include/GL"  RAYLIB_LIBTYPE=SHARED USE_EXTERNAL_GLFW=TRUE \
-        LDFLAGS='-L/usr/local/lib/raysan5 -lGLESv2  -lglfw3'
+        CFLAGS="-fPIC -I/usr/include/GL" LDFLAGS='-L/usr/local/lib/raysan5 -lGLESv2  -lglfw3'

-To compile just one specific example, adding flags as needed:
+To compile just one specific example, add flags as needed:

     make core/core_basic_window PLATFORM=PLATFORM_DESKTOP